 Amazon dominates online retail in the US and cloud-based computing.
 But the company has not been a leader on climate change, only reluctantly adopting a 100 percent clean energy target for powering its massive servers after pressure from Greenpeace and Green America.

-The big problem with Amazon’s commitment is that the corporate giant never said when it would get to 100 percent renewable energy, unlike many other tech companies who set clear targets and already achieved them.
+The big problem with Amazon’s sustainability commitment is that the corporate giant never said when it would get to 100 percent renewable, clean energy, unlike many other tech companies who set clear targets and already achieved them.

 Over the past four years, with continued consumer pressure, Amazon has slowly moved to using 50 percent clean energy, but then that progress stalled.
 Greenpeace recently issued a scathing report that called out Amazon for continuing to build servers in Virginia that are powered by fossil fuels.